softonic/laravel-transactional-event-publisher/README.md

 * Atomic transaction between Eloquent model operation, event generation and sent.
 * Events sent to a AMQP system
-* Chance of adding a custom Event message builder

 Documentation
 -------------